Deep Sea and ABNJ Accounting

 -

 Carbon sequestration: Estimated at 3.0 t CO2/km2/yr based on sediment trap studies in similar deep-sea environments.
-Total sequestration = 200,000 km2 × 3.0 t CO2/km2/yr = 600,000 t CO2/yr.
-Valued conservatively at USD 20/t CO2 (social cost of carbon); the deep-sea sediment carbon sink operates over geological timescales, and attribution to discrete ecosystem assets is methodologically uncertain.
+Total = 200,000 km2 × 3.0 t CO2/km2/yr = 600,000 t CO2/yr.
+Valued using a market carbon price range of USD 50-150/t CO2e, consistent with SEEA EA Chapter 9, paras.
+9.23-9.31 and para.
+9.56[43].
+The social cost of carbon may be used only with explicit methodological justification and disclosure.
+The deep-sea sediment carbon sink operates over geological timescales, and attribution to discrete ecosystem assets is methodologically uncertain.

 -

 Mineral potential: Recorded qualitatively only, as no commercial exploitation has commenced.
-Geologic surveys estimate 8 million tonnes of polymetallic sulphide ore containing copper, zinc, gold, and silver, with gross in-situ value of approximately USD 3-4 billion at current commodity prices.
-However, the net present value to the State depends on extraction costs, ISA benefit-sharing arrangements, and discount rates, requiring detailed feasibility assessment beyond the scope of this account.
+Geologic surveys estimate 8 million tonnes of polymetallic sulphide ore (gross in-situ value approximately USD 3-4 billion at current commodity prices).
+Net present value to the State depends on extraction costs, ISA benefit-sharing arrangements, and discount rates, requiring detailed feasibility assessment.

 -